alanng10/class-lang/Docue/Article/Word/a.md

 Word "color" has meaning that is vision value.

+Word "red" has meaning that is color col.

+Word "green" has meaning that is color hor.

+Word "blue" has meaning that is color row.

 Word "polate" has meaning that is interpolate.

 Word "area" has meaning that is region.